-The YANG module defined in this memo is designed to be accessed via the NETCONF protocol [RFC6241].
-The lowest NETCONF layer is the secure transport layer and the mandatory-to-implement secure transport is SSH [RFC6242].
-The NETCONF access control model [RFC6536] provides the means to restrict access for particular NETCONF users to a pre-configured subset of all available NETCONF protocol operations and content.
+The YANG module specified in this document defines a schema for data that is designed to be accessed via network management protocols such as NETCONF [RFC6241] or RESTCONF [RFC8040].
+The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) [RFC6242].
+The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS [RFC5246].

+The NETCONF access control model [RFC8341] provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-There are a number of data nodes defined in the YANG module which are writable/creatable/deletable (i.e., config true, which is the default).
+There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
-Write operations (e.g., <edit-config>)

-to these data nodes without proper protection can have a negative effect on network operations.
+Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
 These are the subtrees and data nodes and their sensitivity/vulnerability:

-- /interfaces/interface: This list specifies the configured interfaces on a device.
-Unauthorized access to this list could cause the device to ignore packets it should receive and process. - /interfaces/interface/enabled: This leaf controls whether an interface is enabled or not.
+/interfaces/interface: This list specifies the configured interfaces on a device.
+Unauthorized access to this list could cause the device to ignore packets it should receive and process.

+/interfaces/interface/enabled: This leaf controls whether or not an interface is enabled.
 Unauthorized access to this leaf could cause the device to ignore packets it should receive and process.